Skip to main content

 • Sensors are a type of operator that waits for something to happen.
 They can be used to make your DAGs more event-driven.

 • Deferrable Operators are a type of operator that releases their worker slot while waiting for their work to be completed.
 This can result in cost savings and greater scalability.
 Astronomer recommends using deferrable operators whenever one exists for your use case and your task takes longer than a minute.
-You must be using Airflow 2.2 or later and have a triggerer running to use deferrable operators.
+You must have a triggerer running to use deferrable operators.

 • Any operator that interacts with a service external to Airflow typically requires a connection so that Airflow can authenticate to that external system.
 For more information about setting up connections, see Managing your connections in Apache Airflow or in the examples to follow.